joungh93/PyRAF_GMOS_IFU/standard/README.md

 ```

 ### Verify the MDF
 Two Python codes are involved in this step.
 You have to revise `rev_mdf.py` manually to correct missing fibers.
-For the detailed process, please refer to the comment written in the codes.
+The comments that helps this process are written in the codes because there are a few :unamused: interactive tasks here. _*For the detailed process, please refer to those comments in the codes.*_

 ```
 > run g1_vmdf.py